Trump indicted: In historic first, ex-president faces federal charges

 The investigation into Mr. Trump had appeared complicated – politically, if not legally – by the discovery of documents with classified markings in the Delaware home and former Washington office of President Joe Biden, as well as in the Indiana home of former Vice President Mike Pence.
 The Justice Department recently informed Pence that he would not face charges, while a second special counsel continues to investigate Biden’s handling of classified documents.

 But compared with Mr. Trump, there are key differences in the facts and legal issues surrounding Mr. Biden’s and Mr. Pence’s handling of documents, including that representatives for both men say the documents were voluntarily turned over to investigators as soon as they were found.
-In contrast, investigators quickly zeroed on whether Mr. Trump, who for four years as president expressed disdain for the FBI and Justice Department, had sought to obstruct the inquiry by refusing to turn over all the requested documents.
+In contrast, investigators quickly zeroed in on whether Mr. Trump, who for four years as president expressed disdain for the FBI and Justice Department, had sought to obstruct the inquiry by refusing to turn over all the requested documents.

 This story was reported by The Associated Press.
 AP writers Eric Tucker and Jill Colvin reported from Washington, D.C., and Des Moines, Iowa, respectively.